-This is a moderate level walk that allows you to explore the Stour Valley and Dedham Vale.
-This area was made famous by the paintings of 18th-century English landscape artist, John Constable.
+This moderate-level walk allows you to explore the Stour Valley and Dedham Vale.
+This area was made famous by the paintings of 18th-century English landscape artist John Constable.
 He painted many views of the area and described the area to his friend John Fisher as ‘The sound of water escaping from Mill dams… Willows, Old rotten Banks, slimy posts, & brickwork.
-I love such things… As long as I do paint I shall never cease to paint such Places……’
+I love such things… As long as I do paint, I shall never cease to paint such Places……’

 Distance: 6.4km (4 miles) or 9km (7 miles)

 Duration: 2 hours 30 minutes (or 3 hours 45 minutes on optional loop)